 - 2.1.
 Educational Leadership Skills: Decision making, planning, coordinating, communicating, evaluating and feedback - 2.2.
-Leadership Roles: Values and vision in educational leadership - 2.3.
-Challenges for leadership becauseof diversity in educational organisations with special reference to gender and multiculturalism
+Current trends in educational leadership in the context of privatisation and public-private partnership - 2.3.
+Challenges for educational leadership because of diversity in educational organisations with special reference to gender and multiculturalism